UnifiedPaymentSolutions/everypay-android3/README.md

 2. Card Payment Flow<br/>
 APM screen presents a preconfigured Card Details form and user have to enter the information of user card to perform payment.

+## SDK versioning and EveryPay API version mapping

+EveryPay API release policy starting from v3 is to do incremental changes with major version only, such as v2, v3, v4, etc.

+SDK versions have `major.minor.patch` semantics:

+* major: corresponds to breaking changes in SDK itself (e.g. change in payment flow)
+* minor: corresponds to EveryPay API versions
+* patch: corresponds to any non-breaking changes in the SDK.

+Example mappings:

+* SDK `3.3.*` -> API `v3`

 ## Integrating the SDK